zachleat/zachleat.com/_posts/2021-03-04-unicode-range-interchange.md

 tags:
   - project
   - font-loading
-imageAttr:
-  preview:
-    src: ./web/img/posts/unicode-range-interchange/preview.png
-    alt: 'A preview of the Unicode Range Interchange page, showing the instructions described in this post.'
 seo:
   openGraphBackgroundImage: /og/sources/bookshelf.jpg
 ---
-Last week an [issue came in](https://github.com/11ty/11ty-website/issues/958) from [{% imgavatar "polarbirke" %}polarbirke on Twitter](https://twitter.com/polarbirke/status/1366016686579724289) that the web font we use for our titles was overly aggressively subset!
+Last week an [issue came in](https://github.com/11ty/11ty-website/issues/958) from [{% twitterImageAvatar "polarbirke" %}polarbirke on Twitter](https://twitter.com/polarbirke/status/1366016686579724289) that the web font we use for our titles was overly aggressively subset!
 Oh no!

 I thought it might be instructive to go through how I would go about adding a character or set of characters to an existing subset web font.
 I’ll be using a new `unicode-range` calculator tool I shipped this week called [Unicode Range Interchange](https://www.zachleat.com/unicode-range-interchange/).

-_Behind the scenes, Unicode Range Interchange uses an awesome library from [{% imgavatar "bram_stein" %}Bram Stein called `characterset`](https://www.npmjs.com/package/characterset).
+_Behind the scenes, Unicode Range Interchange uses an awesome library from [{% twitterImageAvatar "bram_stein" %}Bram Stein called `characterset`](https://www.npmjs.com/package/characterset).
 I’ve used it for many web font things over the years—super useful._

 1. Find the existing `unicode-range` value in your CSS @font-face block.
 11ty.dev uses BenchNine and is subset with `unicode-range: U+20-7E,U+2014,U+2019`.
 1. Plug this into the first text input field on Unicode Range Interchange.
 It shows you the characters and the size of the set (in this case, 97 characters).